roughiz/scautofire/Readme.md

 Combined with nmap, we can scan all (tcp/udp) port very quickly.

 #### Nota:

-We have to install keepnote to open the created report
+masscan and keepnote must be installed.
+You should open report with KeepNote tool.

 # Script argments: